-3.2 Microstructure Properties Analyses
+Microstructure Properties Analyses

 A typical morphology of Sn and Bi phases were found in the SB solder alloy.
-Although the TiO_2 nanoparticles were not visible from the image, the EDS analyses proved the presences of the Ti in the solder.
-Fig. 4 show the image of the SB, SB added with 1 % TiO_2 and SB added with 2 % TiO_2 .
-Spectrum analyses proved the white phases are Bi and the dark phases are β -Sn as labelled in Fig 4. (a).
+Although the $TiO_2$ nanoparticles were not visible from the image, the EDS analyses proved the presences of the Ti in the solder.
+Fig. 4 show the image of the SB, SB added with 1 % $TiO_2$ and SB added with 2 % $TiO_2$ .
+Spectrum analyses proved the white phases are Bi and the dark phases are $\beta$ -Sn as labelled in Fig 4. (a).
 The Ti and O elements were also found in less nominal weight percentage.
-The less quantity resembles the less mass upon 1 % and 2 % TiO_2 additions.
+The less quantity resembles the less mass upon 1 % and 2 % $TiO_2$ additions.

-The presence of TiO2 nanoparticles certainly influences the increase of the hardness.
-Incorporation of TiO2 nanoparticles also showed slight changes to the morphology of the SB solder alloys.
+The presence of $TiO_2$ nanoparticles certainly influences the increase of the hardness.
+Incorporation of $TiO_2$ nanoparticles also showed slight changes to the morphology of the SB solder alloys.
 The island of Bi phases was larger (as highlighted in yellow) and was observed more in the 2 % additions as in Fig 4 (c).
-Not much changes on the morphology were seen for the 1 % additions compared to the pure SB solder alloy.
-However, the nominal weight percentages of Bi increased in the 1 % TiO2 additions.
-The nominal weight percentage of the Bi upsurges with increase in the TiO2 percentages of additions as can be seen in Figs 4 (b) and (c).
-Together with the TiO2 nanoparticles in this study, the Bi also helps in resisting deformation due to its brittleness.
-Possible explanation on this is the presence of TiO2 restricts the growth of β -Sn or limits the Sn to present at the solder side which enables the Sn elements to exist at the interfacial side due to the high reactivity of Sn towards Cu.
-The detection of less Ti at the solder side may suggest that the TiO2 nanoparticles will segregate more there due to the nature of being active nanoparticles.
-Research by [19] gave similar statement upon additions of TiO2 nanoparticles in to the SnAgCu solder alloy.
+Not much changes on the morphology was seen for the 1 % additions compared to the pure SB solder alloy.
+However, the nominal weight percentages of Bi increased in the 1 % $TiO_2$ additions.
+The nominal weight percentage of the Bi upsurges with increase in the $TiO_2$ percentages of additions as can be seen in Figs 4 (b) and (c).
+Together with the $TiO_2$ nanoparticles in this study, the Bi also helps in resisting deformation due to its brittleness.
+Possible explanations on this is the presence of $TiO_2$ restricts the growth of $\beta$ -Sn or limits the Sn to present at the solder side which enables the Sn elements to exist at the interfacial side due to the high reactivity of Sn towards Cu.
+The detection of less Ti at the solder side may suggest that the $TiO_2$ would opt to move more towards the interfacial side.
+As this is a high energy site, the $TiO_2$ nanoparticles will segregate more there due to the nature of being active nanoparticles.
+Research by [19] gave similar statement upon additions of $TiO_2$ nanoparticles in to the SnAgCu solder alloy.
 The nanoparticles were found to present at the edges of the IMC layer too.
 [20] similarly described this with the presence of TiC at the IMC layer of the SnAgCu solder joints.